July 10, 2019

 In geotechnical monitoring, temperature sensors measure the heat of hydration in mass concrete structures.
 They can also be used to monitor the migration of groundwater or seepage.
 One of the most common areas where they are used is while curing the concrete because it has to be relatively warm in order to set and cure properly.
 The seasonal variations cause structural expansion or contraction thereby, changing its overall volume.

-How does temperature sensor work?
+How does a temperature sensor work?

-The basic principle of working of the temperature sensors is the voltage across the diode terminals.
-If the voltage increases, the temperature also rises, followed by a voltage drop between the transistor terminals of base and emitter in a diode.
+The basic principle of working the temperature sensors is the voltage across the diode terminals.
+If the voltage increases, the temperature also rises, followed by a voltage drop between the transistor terminals of the base and emitter in a diode.

 Besides this, Encardio Rite has a vibrating wire temperature sensor that works on the principle of stress change due to temperature change.